vilsonarmani/reactjs-nextjs-project-1/README.md

 # reactjs-nextjs-project-1
-A React/Next based project where i gonna learning this incredible language tool
+A React/Next based project where I gonna learning this incredible language tool